Change XP Boot Screen

 Change Title Bar Colors

 The Title Bar is designed to quickly inform you of which program, document or web site you have open windows for.
 The Active Title Bar will inform you of which window you are currently viewing.
+The default colors for the title bars are basic blue with white writing.
+If you would like to change this to your own color of choice, here's how:

 Remove Unwanted Hidden Programs